Studying Tumor Tissue Samples From Patients With Early-Stage Non-Small Cell Lung Cancer

-- To develop and validate a clinically useful molecular prognostic signature based on RNA-expression arrays to accurately distinguish between good and poor outcome in patients with stage 1B non-small cell lung cancer (NSCLC) (T2aN0M0) by predicting the risk of cancer recurrence after surgery.
+I. To develop and validate a clinically useful molecular prognostic signature based on ribonucleic acid (RNA)-expression arrays to accurately distinguish between good and poor outcome in patients with stage 1B non-small cell lung cancer (NSCLC) (T2aN0M0) by predicting the risk of cancer recurrence after surgery.

-- To determine the effects on test accuracy of the histological subtype (adenocarcinoma [AC] vs squamous cell [SQA]) for each of the stage-specific prognostic classifiers.
+II.
+To determine the effects on test accuracy of the histological subtype (adenocarcinoma [AC] vs squamous cell [SQA]) for each of the stage specific prognostic classifiers.

-- To determine the relevant statistical features, including accuracy of predicting overall survival, cancer-specific survival, and disease-free survival at 3 and 5 years, for each of the prognostic classifiers validated.
+III.
+To determine the relevant statistical features, including accuracy of predicting overall survival, cancer specific survival, and disease free survival at 3 and 5 years, for each of the prognostic classifiers validated.

-RNA extracted from archived tumor tissue samples are analyzed for whole-genome expression profiling by Affymetrix Gene Profiling Array (cGMP U133 P2) and reverse transcriptase-polymerase chain reaction (RT-PCR).
-Results are then compared and validated with molecular prognostic signatures that already exist, patients demographics, clinical characteristics, treatment received, and outcomes.
-A new prognostic signature is then constructed and incorporated into combined classifiers.
+RNA extracted from archived tumor tissue samples are analyzed for whole-genome expression by Affymetrix microarrays (Gene Profiling Array cGMP U133 P2) and reverse transcriptase-polymerase chain reaction (RT-PCR).

 Please refer to this study by its ClinicalTrials.gov identifier: NCT01517971

 |United States, Massachusetts|

 |Study Chair:||Raphael Bueno, MD||Dana-Farber/Brigham and Women's Cancer Center|